onap/vnfrqts-requirements/docs/Chapter4.rst

 inter-component latency.
 The VNFs should be designed with a goal of being modular and reusable to enable using best-in-breed vendors

-Section 4.1.1 in *VNF Guidelines for Network Cloud and ONAP* describes the overall guidelines for designing VNFs from VNF Components (VNFCs).
+Section 5.a VNF Design in *VNF Guidelines* describes the overall guidelines for designing VNFs from VNF Components (VNFCs).
 Below are more detailed requirements for composing VNFs.